Raptor007/X-Wing-Revival/README.txt

 == VERSION HISTORY ==

+Alpha 0.5.4 (2025-11-01):
+ * Fixed a few bugs in campaign mission scripting.
+ * Improved normal averaging for smoother lighting on curved surfaces.
+ * AI fighters prioritize targets they are already chasing.
+ * Slightly reduced A-Wing shields for balance.
+ * Minor UI improvements and fixes.
+F9/F10 is no longer hard-coded.

 Alpha 0.5.3 (2025-08-19):
  * GUI Scale can be used to increase text size for high DPI monitors.